Welcome to the webpage of the Boulder Language and Social Technologies research group (BLAST), led by Prof. Maria L. Pacheco.

-At BLAST we work at the intersection of Natural Language Processing, Machine Learning, Social Computing and Computational Social Science.
+At BLAST we work on Natural Language Processing, Machine Learning and Computational Social Science.
 We are broadly interested in finding transparent and replicable insights to societally relevant problems through the computational analysis of language.
 In general, we are curious about:

 To this purpose, we maintain a research agenda that balances methods and applications.
 Our ongoing project span the following areas: